kea-dev/agile-history/README.md

 ```

-With the Code snippet above is in your clip board create a new issue in this repository
+With the Code snippet above in your clip board go and create a new issue in this repository

 - `Title`: **"&lt;Your name&gt;'s file"**
 - `Content`: Dump the content of the clipboard (the code above)